 - Public health administration - planning, organization, administration, management, evaluation, and policy analysis of health programs

 - Social and behavioral sciences - concepts and methods of social and behavioral sciences relevant to the identification and the solution of public health problems

-With additional requirements for the research aspect of this degree, the program takes approximately two and a half years of full-time study to complete the required minimum of 45 semester credit hours.
+With additional requirements for the research aspect of this degree, the program takes approximately two years of full-time study to complete the required minimum of 45 semester credit hours.
 Students who undertake their training on a part-time basis because of work or other commitments may require more time.

 Switching from MPH to MSPH